phetsims/paper-land/docs/setup/install.md

 #### Packaging the project

+- To package the project so that it is sharable, we have custom build scripts that include necessary files and make it easy to install dependencies.
+- We require that you have Node.js installed on your system to run these scripts.
+Once you have Node.js you can run paper-playground by clicking on the setup executables.
+- If you are interested in packaging the project yourself, you can use the following steps:
+1) Install pkg globally: `npm install -g pkg`. pkg is used to package setup scripts into an executable.
+2) Run `npm run build` to build the project.
+This will create a `build` directory in the root of the project.
+3) Within the build directory are platform specific executables that a user can run to install node modules and run the project.
+4) It also includes a .env file where you can configure variables for the project.

+- Note that there are other build scripts to build individual parts of the project (front end, server, etc.).
+See package.json for more details.
+- Note that this process requires the user to have Node.js installed on their system.
+A fully standalone build is not supported at this time.

 - To package the project for deployment, we use Electron and Webpack.
 We do not provide a standalone executable, but a directory with dependencies and code packaged.
 This allows one to run the project on any system with the same architecture, without setting up a development environment.
 While a standalone executable may be possible in the future, it is not currently available.
 For additional details and history on the packaging process, see https://github.com/phetsims/paper-land/issues/259.